Caring for Communities

 "In our busy lives, it can be a real challenge to find the time to get out into our communities and give back.
 That's probably why one of our most popular benefits is our volunteerism program.
 Tom's employees are able to use 5% of their paid work time volunteering for the nonprofit organization of their choice."- Laurie Bridges, Tom’s of Maine Human Resources Manager

 Who isn’t busy, right?
 Maybe you’re in school and trying to stay on top of homework, or you’re working, or juggling family and career obligations.
 Whatever your situation, chances are you really want to volunteer in your community but you may not always have the time to do as much as you’d like.

-That’s why we developed our 5% volunteer benefit.
+That’s why our employees can use 5% of their paid time to support a cause they are passionate about.
 Our employees have done plenty of volunteering: we have employees who work at historical societies, build homes for Habitat for Humanity, maintain trails and facilities at state parks, and help an elderly neighbor to shovel snow.
 We also volunteer as a company every year.Read our latest employee volunteer story »

 Dental Health for All™ works.

 Dental Health for All™ supports community organizations that provide dental care to people who would otherwise go without.
 Tom's of Maine is proud to help fund community-based clinics that are working hard to fill the gaps in dental coverage and access.

 Over the past decade: